-The Chemistry and Geochemistry Department maintains a high quality, well-funded research program (> $4 million in research awards in 2013) with participation of students at both the graduate and undergraduate level.
+The Chemistry Department maintains a high quality, well-funded research program (> $4 million in research awards in 2013) with participation of students at both the graduate and undergraduate level.
 The research program in the Department emphasizes interdisciplinary approaches to solving real world problems in areas including sustainability, alternative energy, environmental concerns, materials, bio-detection, nanomedicines and water quality assessment, to name a few.
 Our sponsors include the U.S. Department of Defense, the U.S. Department of Energy, the U.S. Environmental Protection Agency, the National Science Foundation, the American Chemical Society's Petroleum Research Fund, and a number of industrial partners.

 A particular strength of the Department is participation in interdisciplinary projects.
 Collaborative projects are currently underway with faculty and students in the Departments of Physics, Metallurgical and Materials Engineering, Geology and Geological Engineering, Chemical and Biological Engineering, and Environmental Science and Engineering.
 Off-campus collaborators include scientists at nearby government laboratories such as the National Renewable Energy Laboratory (NREL), the U.S. Environmental Protection Agency, and the United States Geological Survey (USGS).
 Many faculty members also advise students in interdisciplinary degree programs in geochemistry, hydrology and material sciences.